The Banking Regulation Review: Hong Kong

 - takes into account the person's likely influence on that Hong Kong-incorporated AI if he or she were to become a controller; and

-- will take into account the financial position, reputation or conduct of the applicant to determine whether the controller could potentially damage the Hong Kong-incorporated AI through contagion.
+- takes into account the financial position, reputation or conduct of the applicant to determine whether such person, if a controller of the Hong Kong-incorporated AI, could potentially damage the Hong Kong-incorporated AI through contagion.

 In granting the notice of consent, the HKMA may specify such conditions as it thinks proper to safeguard the interests of depositors and potential depositors.

-If the HKMA has served a notice of consent to the applicant, that person must become a controller before the expiry of 12 months from the date on which he or she was served the notice of consent.
+If the HKMA has served a notice of consent to the applicant, that person must become a controller within 12 months of the date on which he or she was served the notice of consent.